iBridges-for-iRODS/ibridges-plugin-dataverse/README.md

 ## :warning: NOTE

 - The plugin only transfers files which are smaller than 9GB!
 - All data from iRODS will be donwloaded to your local computer.

+  The files will be downloaded one by one to a temporary folder.
+From there they are uploaded to Dataverse and are finally deleted from your computer.
+So you need at least 9GB of extra space.
+In case of errors in the upload to Dataverse, the file will **not** be deleted from them temporary folder so that files might accumulate on your computer.

 ## Install the plugin

 ```